Magnesium

 The best results I have seen have been with women using Magnesium

+Glycinate.
 This is a highly absorbable form of magnesium.
 If trying this method please be sure to also take liquid minerals as well, as although extra magnesium is often indicated post menopause it should ideally be taken in conjunction with other minerals to avoid an imbalance of minerals occurring.

 Go to shop for Magnesium Glycinate.